CeereMugambi/system-engineering_devops/0x00-shell_basics/README.md

-Script to list contents of your directory
+Script to change working directory to home directory